Joey Smallwood: Premiership

 During his long career as Premier, Smallwood was often accused of being autocratic and self-aggrandising.
 He brought libel suits against The Telegram and he would threaten to pull government advertising over stories.
 He kept a tight rein on his ministers, regarding them as extensions of his own authority rather than as colleagues.
 Additionally, the House of Assembly did not have a question period, unlike most other provincial legislatures.
 Smallwood announced his retirement in 1969, only to change his mind and run for the leadership against John Crosbie.
 In the ensuing contest, Smallwood sent Cabinet ministers to delegate selection meetings with notebooks, detailing who voted for which slate of delegates.
 They brought Crosbie delegates to his residence, forcing them to sign affidavits supporting Smallwood's leadership.
 The affidavits would later be published in local newspapers.

-By Newfoundland's seventh general election, in 1971, Smallwood's government had become tired and complacent.
+By Newfoundland's seventh general election in 1971, Smallwood's government had become tired and complacent.
 The election resulted in a hung parliament, with Smallwood's Liberals winning 20 seats to the Progressive Conservatives' 21.
 The Labrador Party's lone MHA, Tom Burgess, threw his support to Smallwood, resulting in a three-month deadlock.
 However, under the threat of a revolt in his own caucus, Smallwood was forced to resign in January 1972 in favour of the PCs' Frank Moores.
 Smallwood was voted out as Liberal leader soon afterward.
 In 1975, he took most of his followers into the Newfoundland Reform Liberal Party, which elected four candidates in that year's election.
 He retired for good at the end of the term.

 Life after politics

+In his retirement, Smallwood resumed writing.
+His autobiography entitled I Chose Canada was published by Macmillan.
+A sequel, I Chose Canada: The Memoirs of the Honourable Joseph R. "Joey" Smallwood: Volume II The Premiership, was published by Signet in 1975.

-In his retirement Smallwood resumed writing; publishing several books including an autobiography titled I Chose Canada.
-Later in his life he began an ambitious project compiling a comprehensive Encyclopedia of Newfoundland and Labrador.
+He began an ambitious project compiling a comprehensive Encyclopedia of Newfoundland and Labrador.
 The five volume set was completed by a charitable foundation after Smallwood's death.
 Smallwood's publishing firm, Newfoundland Book Publishers (1967) Ltd., published Volumes 1 and 2; the Smallwood Heritage Foundation completed and published Volumes 3, 4, and 5.

 In 1986, he was made a Companion of the Order of Canada, after hesitating because he felt that he should be more honoured for bringing Newfoundland and Labrador into Canada and he would have liked to have had The Right Honourable added to his name as well as a knighthood.

-In 1989, a new Marine Atlantic ferry, MV Joseph and Clara Smallwood, was placed in service; she was paid-off in 2011.
+In 1989, a new Marine Atlantic ferry, MV Joseph and Clara Smallwood, was placed in service; she was paid off in 2011.